 Who would have thought a $26,000 trip to Australia for $208 was possible?
 It is, and you can do it too.

-By applying for a few credit cards, using cards that give you bonuses, and creatively spending, you can travel the world with miles and points.
+By getting new credit cards, or just the best card for travel hacking, using cards that give you bonuses, and creatively spending, you can travel the world with miles and points.

 Where was your favorite trip using miles and points?